johannessonlab/johannessonlab.github.io/join/index.md

 # <i class="fas fa-tools"></i>Join

-The Johannesson lab aims to build an inclusive environment where all qualified Postdoctoral fellows, PhD students and Undergraduate students are welcome.
 Our way of conducting research and teaching is highly collaborative, where all opinions are taken into account and all voices heard, and we are united by a drive to learn more about fungi.
 We invite you to get in touch if you want to join us in this endeavor.

 {% include section.html %}

 ## Postdocs/Researchers

-There is currently internal opportunities for joining the lab.
+There is currently internal opportunities for joining the lab as a researcher.
 There are also several Swedish (e.g. Vetenskapsrådet, Wenner-Gren, Swedish Institute, Carl Tryggers) and international (e.g. Marie-Curie, Human Frontiers) funding bodies that provide fellowships for researchers who wish to conduct a post-doc with us.
 If you are interested in applying and your research interests are broadly similar to ours, please [contact Hanna Johannesson](mailto:hanna.johannesson@su.se).

 {% include section.html %}